Love, Chunibyo & Other Delusions: Characters

 The narrator of the light novels.
 He is a first-year high school student who used to be delusional, calling himself the "Dark Flame Master" while in junior high and becoming alienated from everyone as a result.
 He attempts to bury his past by enrolling in a high school far away from his junior high classmates.
 However, after encountering Rikka, his past delusions come back to haunt him.
 He ends up joining the club and becomes friends with Rikka's cohorts as well as school beauty Shinka Nibutani.
 He and Rikka eventually become closer and start dating.
 In the anime film, Yūta gives Rikka a ring to show "proof" that he will stay with her.
 He and Satone Shichimiya were also classmates in junior high and she was the one who inspired him to become the "Dark Flame Master".
-A running gag throughout the anime is that he is constantly shown "bonking" Rikka on the head with his hands or any other object.
+A running gag in the anime series shows him hitting Rikka on the head with his hands or any objects.